sebastjan-hribar/tachiban/README.md

 ## Usage

-#### Prerequisites
+#### Prerequisites by features

-The entity for which authentication is used must have the attribute `hashed_pass` to hold the generated hashed password.
+* The entity for which authentication is used must have the attribute `hashed_pass` to hold the generated hashed password.

 Prior to authenticating or logging in the user, retrieve them from the database and assign them to the instance variable of `@user`.